cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 This will only work if your sequences are short enough (less than 200 nucleotides).
-A good alternative is the rmcoffee mode that will run Muscle, Probcons4RNA and Mafft and then use the secondary structures predicted by RNApfold:
+A good alternative is the rmcoffee mode that will run MUSCLE, ProbCons4RNA and MAFFT and then use the secondary structures predicted by RNApfold:

 ::